cobbettn/cobbettn.github.io/README.md

 - add logic calculator channel
 - change design from 4x4 square to 3x3x3 cube
   - add controls for rotating cube
+- css:
+  - fit to viewport height for desktop, mobile horizontal orientation
+  - fit to viewport width for vertical orientation